algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 - the level of battery (or charging the battery)
 - the period of inactivity.

-If the battery level is ABOVE 15%, NFC only is enabled because NFC consume like 5mA while Bluetooth Low Energy (BLE) consumes 15mA (3 times more).
+If the battery level is ABOVE 15%, NFC[^7] only is enabled because NFC[^7] consume like 5mA while Bluetooth Low Energy (BLE) consumes 15mA (3 times more).

-By default the buzzer, the electromagnetic lock and SIM module circuit are disabled by turning D9 and D4 'LOW' (Cf. [power management diagram](#electronic-circuit-diagrams)).
+By default the buzzer, the electromagnetic lock and SIM[^11] module circuit are disabled by turning D9 and D4 'LOW' (Cf. [power management diagram](#electronic-circuit-diagrams)).
 If only one of these components are required, we turn on both D4 and D9, and a variable have to keep track of the number of devices currently used.
 If there is any, D9 and D4 are turned OFF to save as much energy as possible.

 Each time we need to get the GPS position we first have to enable the wake up pin of the GPS module : D8, and then turned it off again.